A New Hybrid Technique for Modeling Dense Star Clusters: Conclusion

 With this technique, it will be possible to explore regions of the GC parameter space that have remained outside the computational feasibility of direct $N$-body computations.
 In particular, by treating the central BH subcluster correctly, \texttt{RAPID} can explore regions of the GC and GN parameter space, including clusters with massive central BHs, that have previously been unexplored by direct collisional methods.

 Two issues remain to be addressed.
 First, the Kira $N$-body integrator does not completely conserve energy in the presence of a large external potential.
 This effect is a well-known drawback of $4^{th}$-order Hermite integrators, will need to be addressed.
-Efforts are currently underway to increase the computational order of the Hermite predictor-corrector, improving both the accuracy and speed of the integration \citep[e.g.][]{Nitadori2008}.
+Efforts are currently underway to increase the computational order of the Hermite predictor-corrector, improving both the accuracy and speed of the integration \citep[e.g.,][]{Nitadori2008}, and to incorporate a time-dependent potential in the $N$-body integrator, to account for the work done by the total cluster potential on the BHs..

 Secondly, the regularization of binaries and higher-order multiples in Kira is based on Keplerian regularization for sufficiently unperturbed systems \citep[see][]{PortegiesZwart2001a}.
-However, this regularization does not include any tidal effects from the external Monte Carlo potential, which will significantly effect the long-term evolution of binaries retained by the cluster.
+However, this regularization does not include any tidal effects from the external Monte Carlo potential, which will effect the long-term evolution of binaries retained by the cluster.
 Incorporation of these physical effects into the regularization scheme is currently underway.

-Future work will investigate hardware acceleration of the $N$-body integrator.
-The Kira integrator is designed to run on the specialized GRAPE series of hardware, which yields significant improvements in computational speed.
+Future work will also investigate hardware acceleration of the $N$-body integrator.
+The Kira integrator is designed to run on the specialized GRAPE series of hardware, which yields substantial improvements in computational speed.
 When combined with the Sapporo GPU/GRAPE library \citep{Gaburov2009}, Kira can be run on modern, distributed GPU systems with comparable performance to the \texttt{NBODY} series of codes \citep{Anders2012}.
 Hardware acceleration was not implemented the current \texttt{RAPID} version, since we have not considered systems with sufficiently large numbers of BHs for efficient GPU useage; however, the development of the Sapporo2 library \citep{Bedorf2015} provides efficient GPU saturation for small-$N$ systems.
 We will explore the advantages of a \texttt{RAPID} integration with Sapporo2 in a future paper.